 ClinicalTrials.gov is a registry of federally and privately supported clinical trials conducted in the United States and around the world.
 This registry will provide you with information on a trial such as the purpose, who may participate, the location(s), and a contact person.
 Other places that may have additional trials or information on a trial are the National Cancer Institute and the NIH Clinical Center.
-You can also use the Local Services function in NC Health Info to search on Clinical Trials in your community and the state.
 Check with your local health providers, universities, or hospitals for other opportunities.

 6. What are the risks and benefits?

 It is very important that you carefully consider the risks and benefits of any clinical trial you are considering.
 Participating in a clinical trial allows you to take an active role in your health care and receive medical care before it is readily available or affordable.
 Due to the experimental nature of clinical trials there can be serious risks.
 These risks vary by trial and could include an unpleasant or even life-threatening side effect or ineffective treatments.
 You will also need to be aware of the amount of time a trial may take (travel, doctor visits, lab work, etc).

 7. How is the safety of participants protected?

 The ethical and legal codes that govern medical practice also apply to clinical trials.
 In addition, most clinical research is federally regulated with safeguards to protect the participants.
 Trials follow a carefully controlled protocol, or study plan, which details what researchers will do in the study.
 As a clinical trial progresses, researchers report the results of the trial at scientific meetings, to medical journals, and to various government agencies.
 Individual participants' names will remain secret and will not be mentioned in these reports.
 Make sure you are honest with the researchers and answer all of their questions fully so they can ensure your safety and the quality of the information they gather.

 8. What should I consider before participating in a trial?